nmasse-itix/OpenShift-Demo-NodeJS/doc/CONFIGURE_JENKINS.md

 # Configure Jenkins

-## Create a Credentials named `npm-secret`
+## Create a credential named `npm-secret`

-Login to Jenkins with your OpenShift credentials and create a Jenkins Credentials with the following parameters :
+Login to Jenkins with your OpenShift credentials and create a Jenkins credential with the following parameters :
  - Scope: global
  - Kind: Username with password
  - Username: \<your NPM username\>